 It may not get as cold in Southwest Louisiana as it does farther north, but winter can derail your normal fitness routine.
-Dr. Alex Anderson, primary care sports medicine specialist with Imperial Health Center for Orthopaedics says you shouldn't let cooler temperatures be an excuse not to exercise.
+Dr. Alex Anderson, primary care sports medicine specialist with Center for Orthopaedics says you shouldn't let cooler temperatures be an excuse not to exercise.
 “Although research has shown that athletes are more likely to suffer muscle and joint trauma when exercising in cold weather, there is no reason you can’t safely maintain a workout schedule in the winter.”

 According to Dr. Anderson, the injuries that occur more often in cooler weather are usually muscle and tendon strains that result from the muscles and tendons being cold; or muscle, joint or ligament injuries that result from slipping on wet or icy surfaces.
 “That’s why it’s important to make some changes to your exercise routine to prevent injuries in winter weather,” he explains.
 “Outdoor activities like running and walking, for example, are excellent ways to stay fit year-round if you take the proper precautions.”

 Dr. Anderson offers the following tips to prevent injuries while maintaining your fitness level during cold-weather workouts:

 Layer your clothing.
 Wear several light layers, including a jacket or windbreaker, to keep you warm during the early part of your run or walk, then take it off and tie it around your waist after you are warmed up.

 Don't forget your hat and gloves.
 Vital body heat is lost through the top of your head and through your hands, so cover them up.